Ruslan Shostak

 Ruslan Stanislavovych Shostak (Руслан Станіславович Шостак; born March 20, 1973, Dnipro) is a Ukrainian businessman, founder and co-owner of the national retail chains EVA and VARUS.
 He is involved in the development of businesses in field such as real estate, car imports, and wholesaling.
 He is rated among the top 100 richest people in Ukraine.
-In 2022, he founded and develops the Ruslan Shostak Charitable Foundation.
+In 2022, he founded and develops the Ruslan Shostak Charitable Foundation, which in 2025 became the subject of a journalistic investigation and a report by the Office of the Ukrainian Parliament Commissioner for Human Rights.
+According to the findings, employees of the foundation committed physical and psychological abuse against children and forced them to appear in the foundation's promotional videos.

 Biography

 Ruslan Shostak was born on March 20, 1973, in Dnipro.
 As a schoolboy, Shostak was engaged in commerce in the field of consumer goods (food, cosmetics).
 In 1992, he became one of the founders and managers of the Baby Food Association, the producer (Karapuz and Malyatko brands) and importer of baby food in Ukraine.
 In 2000–2003, he was the CEO and co-owner of Negociant, which owned The Pik supermarket chain.
 In 1999, he graduated from the Prydniprovska State Academy of Civil Engineering and Architecture with a degree in Business Economics, qualification as an economist.

 In November 2002, he founded and became the CEO of RUSH (a perfume and cosmetics retail chain of EVA stores) and OMEGA (a grocery retail chain of VARUS supermarkets).
 In 2019, the turnover of the VARUS and EVA chains exceeded $1 billion.

 As of 2020, Shostak was the owner or co-owner of the following companies: LLC "RUSH" — a national retail chain of EVA drogerie stores; OMEGA LLC — national chain of grocery supermarkets VARUS; Athena Group LLC - wholesale trade, contract logistics and foreign trade; KRAYTEX-Service LLC — wholesale trade.
 Shostak also participates in the development of businesses related to construction and real estate management, import and sale of cars.

 In 2022, he founded the Ruslan Shostak Charitable Foundation, which specializes in helping the Ukrainian Defense Forces and victims of the Russian-Ukrainian war.
 It is engaged in the evacuation of orphans from Ukraine during the war — within the framework of the project "Childhood without War" and the purchase and supply of wheeled vehicles for the needs of the defenders of Ukraine, its service — within the framework of the project HEROYCAR.

 In 2023, assets managed and co-owned by Ruslan Shostak were merged into Tervin Corporation.
 30 thousand people work in 17 companies united in the corporation.
 The corporation included all Ruslan Shostak's businesses, in particular in the field of food retail and drug store goods, development and auto business.

 Shostak is married.
 He has a daughter and a son.